-Pea Island, the northernmost part of Hatteras Island, is little more than a thread of sand holding back the Atlantic Ocean.
-The dunes to the east were constructed in the 1930s by the CCC (a Depression era make work program) and are constantly being replenished to protect the road.
+Pea Island is the northernmost part of Hatteras Island.
+It’s a little more than a thread of sand holding back the Atlantic Ocean.
+The dunes to the east were constructed in the 1930s by the CCC.
+The CCC (The Civilian Conservation Corps) a Depression era make work program.
+Today, the dunes are constantly being replenished to protect the road.

-About nine of ten miles south of the Tri-Villages (Rodanthe, Salvo, Waves) is Avon.
-Once upon a time Avon was known as Kinakeet, which explains the signs calling calling out Kinakeet Shores or Little Kinakeet.
+About nine of ten miles south of the Tri-Villages is Avon.
+Once upon a time, Avon was known as Kinnakeet.
+Which explains the signs calling out Kinnakeet Shores or Little Kinnakeet.
 Centrally located, Avon has become the commercial center of Hatteras Island.
 However, it began its life as a fishing village and there are still remnants of that lifestyle.

 Frisco is immediately adjacent to Buxton.
+Frisco is another Hatteras Island town rich in history.
+Frisco was inhabited by the Croatan Algonquin Indians.
+Some locals think that Frisco is actually where the Lost Colony fled when the Roanoke Island colony failed.
 The Frisco Native American Museum is a lot of fun.
 Exhibits, a short nature walk and occasional activities make it an interesting stop along the way.

 Hatteras Village is at the southern end of the island.
-An eclectic blend of shops, art galleries restaurants, it also features the largest harbor on the island with a substantial fishing fleet-both commercial and recreational.
+Many folks get confused on the difference between Hatteras Island vs Hatteras Village.
+Hatteras Island is the collection of Rodanthe, Waves, Salvo, Avon, Buxton, and Hatteras Village.
+Hatteras Village is it’s own little town.
+It features an eclectic blend of shops, art galleries restaurants.
+It also features the largest harbor on the island with a substantial fishing fleet-both commercial and recreational.
 Especially in the fall and winter, when blue water fishing is at its peak, the docks are busy.

 At the very tip of Hatteras Village is the Graveyard of the Atlantic Museum.
 Probably not an all day museum, but some really interesting artifacts and exhibits.